-Although the Disclaimer contained in the Second CPE Report states that "[...] these Community Priority Evaluation results do not necessarily determine the final result of the application", ICANN has changed the "Contention Resolution Result" into "Into Contention", apparently following the publication of the Second CPE Report.
+Although the Disclaimer contained in the Determination states that "[...] these Community Priority Evaluation results do not necessarily determine the final result of the application", ICANN has changed the "Contention Resolution Status" of the Application again into "Active", and the "Contention Resolution Result" into "Into Contention", apparently following the publication of the Second CPE Report.
 This action by ICANN is hereinafter referred to as the "Determination", which Requester is seeking to have reconsidered.1